Blynk-Technologies/Blynk-NCP-Example-Zephyr/docs/samples/basic/Adafruit_Feather_STM32F405_with_AirLift.md

 > [!WARNING]
 > When assembling the board, ensure that all USB ports are disconnected from any components, and that there is no power supply connected.

-1. AirLift FeatherWing shield to the Feather STM32F405.
+1. Insert AirLift FeatherWing shield into the Feather board.
 2. Connect your device using USB.
 The device will appear as a `CDC-ACM` serial.
 3. Use your favourite serial terminal software (`PuTTY`, `minicom`, `screen`) to access the serial console (`115200 8N1`).
 4. The expected serial monitor output looks like this: